DataDog/documentation/content/en/real_user_monitoring/android/integrated_libraries.md

 ### Apollo (GraphQL)

-If you use Apollo, let it use your `OkHttpClient` instrumented with Datadog SDK for RUM and APM information about all the queries performed through Apollo client.
+If you use Apollo, use it with the `OkHttpClient` that's been instrumented with Datadog SDK for RUM and APM information about all the queries performed through Apollo client.

 {{< tabs >}}
 {{% tab "Kotlin" %}}